cksystemsteaching/selfie/book.md

 ### Instructions

-Before we go through the 14 RISC-U instructions let us take a look at the exact state of a RISC-U machine again but now using a bit more terminology.
+Let us take a look at the exact state of a RISC-U machine again but now using a bit more terminology.
 A RISC-U machine has a 64-bit program counter denoted `pc`, 32 general-purpose 64-bit registers numbered `0` to `31` and denoted `zero`, `ra`, `sp`, `gp`, `tp`, `t0`-`t2`, `s0`-`s1`, `a0`-`a7`, `s2`-`s11`, `t3`-`t6`, and 4GB of byte-addressed memory.
 Register `zero` always contains the value 0.
 Any attempts to update the value in `zero` are ignored.

+The RISC-U ISA features 14 instructions: `lui` and `addi` for initializing registers, `ld` and `sd` for accessing memory, `add`, `sub`, `mul`, `divu`, and `remu` for arithmetic operations, `sltu` for comparing integers, `beq`, `jal`, and `jalr` for controlling the `pc`, and `ecall` for input/output.

-RISC-U instructions are 32-bit, two per 64-bit double word.
+Each RISC-U instruction is encoded in 32 bits and stored next to each other in memory such that there are two instructions per 64-bit double word.
 Memory, however, can only be accessed at 64-bit double-word granularity.
-The parameters `rd`, `rs1`, and `rs2` used in RISC-U instructions may denote any of the 32 general-purpose registers.
+The parameters `rd`, `rs1`, and `rs2` used in the specification of the RISC-U instructions below may denote any of the 32 general-purpose registers.
 The parameter `imm` denotes a signed integer value represented by a fixed number of bits depending on the instruction.

 #### Initialization

-The first two RISC-U instructions we introduce are the `lui` and `addi` instructions which allow us to initialize CPU registers with signed integer values.
+The first two RISC-U instructions we introduce are the `lui` and `addi` instructions which allow us to initialize CPU registers.
 There are also use cases other than initialization which we mention below as well.
 All examples are real, executable code of the selfie system.

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
 It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same register).
 Here is an example: